Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Non-Parametric Transformers

 \section{Non-Parametric Transformers}

 Non-Parametric Transformers (NPTs) explicitly \emph{learn} relationships between datapoints to improve predictions.
 To accomplish this, they rely on three main ingredients: \textbf{(1)}~We provide the model with the \textbf{entire dataset -- all datapoints -- as input}.
-At test time, both training and test data are input to the model; during training, the model learns to predict targets from the training data only.
-We approximate this where necessary for large data (\S\ref{subsection:masking}). \textbf{(2)}~We use \textbf{self-attention between datapoints} to explicitly model relationships between them.
+We approximate this with minibatches where necessary for large data.
+At test time, both training and test data are input to the model; during training, the model learns to predict targets from the training data (\S\ref{subsection:masking}). \textbf{(2)}~We use \textbf{self-attention between datapoints} to explicitly model relationships between datapoints.
 For example, at test time, the attention mechanism models relationships amongst training points, amongst test points, and between the two. \textbf{(3)}~NPT's training objective is to reconstruct a corrupted version of the input dataset.
-Similar to BERT \citep{devlin2019bert}, we apply \textbf{stochastic masking} to both features and targets and minimize a loss on NPT's predictions at entries masked out in the input.
+Similar to BERT \citep{devlin2019bert}, we apply \textbf{stochastic masking} to inputs and minimize a loss on predictions at entries masked out in the input.
 Next, we introduce the three components in detail.